Shmyhelskiy/next-weather-app/README.md

 # Weather App

 ## Project Overview
-This project is a weather application built to display real-time weather data.
-It allows users to search for cities and view detailed weather information such as temperature, humidity, and forecasts.
+This project is a weather application created to display real-time weather data.
+It allows users to search for cities and view detailed weather information.
+This application uses Zustand as a store for rendering Recharts gifs.
+The weather data is taken from openweathermap.

 ## Technologies Used
 - **Next.js**